-If you want to check the licence and record of someone who is applying as your driver, call 09061 393 837, however please note you need permission from the employee your are testing and that this 09 phone number is charged at premium rates.
+If you want to check the licence and record of someone who is applying as your driver, call 09061 393 837 (premium-rate, potentially charged at several pounds per minute), however please note you need permission from the employee you are testing and that this 09 phone number is charged at premium rates.

 Contact DVLA by Post

 The DVLA can also be reached by post.
 You just have to send your post to the right address that corresponds to the department you are trying to reach.

 For vehicle registration and enquiries (including vehicle tax enquiries) send your post to:

 For any enquiry and correspondence related to your driver’s licence please send your letter or form to:

 To inform the DVLA of a physical ailment that prevents you from driving safely, contact them by sending your letter to the DVLA Medical postal address:

 If you have a complaint regarding the way your case or how you were treated then send a complaint letter to:

 For more ways to contact the DVLA, see the official set of DVLA contact details provided by the GOV.UK website, or see ContactNumbers.buzz which features all known DVLA contact details compiled into one long page for your convenient reference.